AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 ---
 # SaaS Price Indexing

 SaaS price indexing speeds up the time it takes for price changes to get reflected on a customer's website after they have been submitted.
-It allows merchants with large, complex catalogs, or with multiple websites or customer groups, to process price changes more rapidly and continuously.
+This optional modulue allows merchants with large, complex catalogs, or with multiple websites or customer groups, to process price changes more rapidly and continuously.

-The biggest bottleneck of the pipeline: computational heavy processes such as indexation and price calculation, have been moved from the PHP core to the Cloud infrastructure.
+The biggest bottleneck of the pipeline: computational heavy processes such as indexation and price calculation, have been moved from the PHP core to the Adobe's Cloud infrastructure.
 This allows merchants to quickly scale up resources to boost price indexation times, and reflect those changes to websites at much faster speeds.

 All merchants who meet the requirements can benefit from these improvements, but those who will see the largest uptick are those customers with: